 There is little more to add to that.

 Most of the factors on this list will not be relevant if you fundamentally fail to recruit the right person for the role.
 If they are over-skilled, they won’t feel challenged, and if they are under-skilled, they will quickly feel overwhelmed.
 If they are simply the wrong personality to fit into your company culture, then no one will be happy.
 Put the right recruitment methods in place, ask the right questions, and your staff turnover rate will immediately improve.

 Get everything right on this list and you are offering the full package.
 That’s what attracts and retains employees better than anything else.
-For more help with choosing the tools you can use to improve your staff retention, check out our comparison reports that list the top HR software, recruiting and talent management systems (TMS).
+For more help with choosing the tools you can use to improve your staff retention, check out our comparison reports that list the top software for HR, recruiting and talent management systems (TMS).